 - This is not one of those soups that freezes well due to the cream and rice.

-Questions about this cream of chicken and rice soup, or want to drop a review?
+Questions about this creamy chicken soup, or want to write a review a star rating?
 Talk to me in the comments below!
 You can also find me on Instagram.

 Creamy Chicken and Rice Soup

 - 1 stick celery chopped finely

 - 2 medium carrots peeled & chopped finely